opentargets-archive/roadmap/README.md

 To put a new feature on the roadmap, you can either:
 - create a new issue in this repository
 - [preferred] create a new markdown `.md` file in [design-proposals](https://github.com/opentargets/features/tree/master/design-proposals) and use it to create a pull-request (with a new branch).
 This markdown file should sketch out i) what is it, ii) why it would be good to have and iii) what it would look like.
+If you don't have something ready, paste this:
 ```md
 ## what is it

 ## why it would be good to have

 ## what it would look like.
 ```